Diving with Harlequin Ghostpipefish

 Order name: Syngnathiformes (pipe fishes and seahorses)

-Common name: Harlequin Ghostpipefish
+Common name: Harlequin or Ornate Ghostpipefish

 Scientific name: Solenostomus paradoxus